lino-framework/book/docs/specs/checkdata.rst

 ============= ================================================ ============================================================= ==============================
  Responsible   Controlled by                                    Message                                                       Plausibility checker
 ------------- ------------------------------------------------ ------------------------------------------------------------- ------------------------------
- Robin Rood    *Event #30 All Souls' Day (31.10.2014)*          Event conflicts with 3 other events.
+ Robin Rood    *Event #30 All Souls' Day (31.10.2014)*          Event conflicts with 2 other events.
 Check for conflicting events
  Robin Rood    *Event #113 Petit-déjeuner (31.10.2014 09:40)*   Event conflicts with Event #30 All Souls' Day (31.10.2014).
-Check for conflicting events
- Robin Rood    *Event #125 Seminar (31.10.2014 11:10)*          Event conflicts with Event #30 All Souls' Day (31.10.2014).
 Check for conflicting events
  Robin Rood    *Event #137 Breakfast (31.10.2014 08:30)*        Event conflicts with Event #30 All Souls' Day (31.10.2014).
 Check for conflicting events
 ============= ================================================ ============================================================= ==============================
 <BLANKLINE>